moscajs/aedes/README.md

 Other info:

-- [aedes-persistence-redis] have some memory leak.
+- [aedes-persistence-redis] could have some leaks (still investigating).
 Check [this issue](https://github.com/moscajs/aedes-persistence-redis/issues/73#issuecomment-686306508)
 - [mqemitter-mongodb] could have leaks when used in clusters.
 Check [this issue](https://github.com/mcollina/mqemitter-mongodb/issues/24)
 - You should assign a __FIXED BROKER ID__ to your Aedes instances: